 Private Renting Demand

-- The average (median) rent per week for the social rented sector in Northern Ireland in 2014-15 was £73, £15 lower than the UK average (£88) and £21 lower than that of the private rented sector.
+- This compares to the estimated average (median) rent per week for the social rented sector in Northern Ireland in 2016-17 which was £77.

 Owner Occupied Demand

 - The Northern Ireland House Price Index (HPI) in Quarter 3 (July - September) 2018 stands at 121.7 (Q1 2015=100).

 - Between Quarter 3 2017 and Quarter 3 2018, the HPI increased by 4.8%.

 - The number of loans for first time buyers in 2017 was 9,600.
 This is a 19% increase from the 2016 figure.

 - For those buying with a mortgage, the majority of their estimated average income was generated from wages and salaries at 82%.
 In comparison, for social renters, social security benefits (48%) made up the largest proportion of income, with 26% generated through wages and salaries.

 - In 2017-18 the average rates bill was £938.

 1. The Northern Ireland Housing Statistics is an annual compendium of statistics.
 The publication is divided into sections covering: Supply; Energy; Social Renting Demand; Private Renting Demand; Owner Occupier Demand and Household Characteristics

 2. Housing stock data are based on administrative data published by Land and Property Services